mauroziux/documentation-api-tableo/README.md

 bun run serve

 # Or manually with other tools
-bun --port 8000 docs
 python -m http.server 8000 -d docs
 npx http-server docs -p 8000
 ```

 ⚠️ **Important**: Always use a web server!
 Don't open `docs/index.html` directly in your browser as this will cause CORS errors.

-The documentation will be available at `http://localhost:800` (or `http://localhost:8000` if using other methods)
+The documentation will be available at `http://localhost:8788` (if using Wrangler) or `http://localhost:8000`.

 ## GitHub Pages Deployment